rajnish9651/Notes-App/README.md

 #### 1. **NoteDate.java**

 -   A Java class that represents a note with attributes title ,content and date.
--   Includes contractor and  getter and setter methods for these fields.
+-   Includes constructor and  getter and setter methods for these fields.

 #### 2. **DatabaseHelper.java**